Strengthening national processes for achieving SDG6: SWA’s country engagement experience

 Participants will also have the opportunity to hear about, and comment on, the role of SWA in promoting and strengthening accountability between stakeholders.

-Moderator: Catarina de Albuquerque, SWA’s Executive Chair
+Moderator: Catarina de Albuquerque, Executive Chair of Sanitation and Water for All

 - How can commitment to multi-stakeholder engagement be translated into government-led action at country level?